sangahco/sphinx-manual/README.md

 ## How to Use

+**Use the script `docker-auto.sh` to manage these services!**

+    $ ./docker-auto.sh --help

+You can use docker-compose also see belows.

 Start the container with the following command and after the build the documentation will be accessible going to `http://localhost:80`